 However, there are mechanical limits to the mass: the rotor cannot be made heavier indefinitely.
 If the blades become too heavy, this will affect the entire turbine, even the mast and the foundation will become more expensive.
 One solution is clever aerodynamic and control innovations that reduce load and thus mass.
 An example is the use of special measuring equipment (LiDARs), which detects gusts of wind in advance and allows the rotor to anticipate them.
 Options also include the development of other concepts for generating wind energy, such as a vertical axis wind turbine or a kite.

 Important disciplines are aerodynamics as well as aero-elasticity.
 In aerodynamics, the force exerted by the wind on the blades of the wind turbine is predicted.
 Aero-elasticity refers to the interaction of aerodynamics with blade deformation.
 The forces that the wind exerts on the rotor have an effect on the shape: the blades can bend and twist, and start to vibrate.
 If too much vibration occurs, the wind turbine breaks down.

 A third important discipline is the so-called controllers, or regulators, that adjust the blade angle and rotation speed in order to optimally utilise the wind and reduce loads.
-Because the onsite wind varies greatly at different times during field measurements, ECN part of TNO, together with TU Delft and others, carried out studies in wind tunnels where the operation of the wind and the air forces can be examined in a controlled way.
+Because the onsite wind varies greatly at different times during field measurements, TNO, together with TU Delft and others, carried out studies in wind tunnels where the operation of the wind and the air forces can be examined in a controlled way.